-My current plan is to create a new book/course called Showing Up Right, and the community will be the supporting platform for everyone going through the learning journey.
+My plan is to create a new book called Find Joy in Chaos, and the community will be the supporting platform for everyone going through the learning journey.
 Everything we will do in the community is tied to an aligned learning outcome.

 This becomes straightforward and members know how to help one another.

 Final advice for creators out there

 Of course, I'm not sharing all these to scare you off if you're still in your early days.

 A lot of these decisions are personal and you might have done things differently (better) if you were in my shoes.